 Hamerkops are widely dispersed throughout sub-Saharan Africa.
 They live in diverse habitats, from forest to semi-desert, anywhere where water is accessible.
 They frequent lakes, rivers, marshes, temporary seasonal ponds, and man-made waterways such as dams and irrigation channels.
 Hamerkops are most often seen in savannahs and woodlands, and may be only seasonally resident in semi-arid areas.
+They can be seen in the African Aviary exhibit of the Maryland Zoo.

 Individual hamerkops occupy well-defined territories that they rarely leave.
 They normally occur in pairs, but can gather in social groups of up to 50 birds, although usually closer to 10.